mrsinguyen/awesome-drupal/README.md

 * [Token](https://www.drupal.org/project/token) - Tokens are small bits of text that can be placed into larger documents via simple placeholders, like %site-name or [user].
 The Token module provides a central API for modules to use these tokens, and expose their own token values.

 ## Resources
+### Tutorials

+* [Learn Drupal 7](http://nodeone.se/en/learn-drupal-7-with-nodeone) - This learning series was made for people new to Drupal, who have heard about the most powerful CMS on earth and would like to get started without getting stuck – or just get an overview of what you can do with it.
+There are pointers to additional modules and extra fun here and there, but the series itself covers Drupal core only. (by NodeOne)

 ### Books

 * [Drupal Books](https://www.drupal.org/books) - There are many useful books about Drupal.
 Here are just a few of our recommendations.